Private sector financing

 - Canada's Venture Capital and Private Equity Association

-Search for potential investors by category: life sciences, information technology, other technologies, and traditional.
+Search for potential investors by sector category: life sciences, information technology, other technologies, and traditional.

 - BDC Venture Capital